Understanding the Dangers of a Ketamine Overdose

 Dissociative anesthetics like ketamine distort perceptions and cause feelings of detachment from the environment and body.
 Ketamine may affect how individuals perceive sight, sound, and other senses.

-Tolerance to ketamine builds very quickly, prompting the individual to use dangerously high doses of the drug.
-Risks of overdose are much higher when bingeing on ketamine.
+Tolerance to ketamine builds very quickly, prompting the individual to use dangerously high doses of the drug to continue to feel its desired effects.
 High levels of ketamine within the body can lead to impaired motor function, high blood pressure, and respiratory problems, which can be fatal.

 Mixing Ketamine With Alcohol or Other Drugs